ansible/ansible/docs/docsite/rst/windows_faq.rst

     sudo apt-get install python-pyp git libffi-dev libssl-dev -y pip install ansible pywinrm

-To run Ansible from source instead of a release, simply uninstall the pip installed version and then clone the git repo.
+To run Ansible from source instead of a release on the WSL, simply uninstall the pip installed version and then clone the git repo.

 .. code-block:: shell